Cuíca

 The cuíca ([kuˈikɐ]) is a Brazilian friction drum with a large pitch range, produced by changing tension on the head of the drum.
 Cuíca is Portuguese for the gray four-eyed opossum (Philander opossum) which is known for its high-pitched cry.
-It is frequently used in carnivals, as well as often in samba music.
+The cuíca is frequently used in carnivals, as well as often in samba music.
 The tone it produces has a high-pitched squeaky timbre.
 It has been called a 'laughing gourd' due to this sound.
-Many also liken its sound to that of a monkey.
+The General MIDI drum kit provides cuíca sounds at the notes F♯5 and G5.